sachsy/hacks-n-notes/business/stock-options.md

 - Why my Purchased Stock Options were the same value as the real stock price when I bought it?
 Shouldn't it be cheaper since it's just an option?
 - Can I set the price on my stock options?
 - Are Stock Options transferable?
-- Can Big Rentz stock shares give dividends?
+- Can stock shares give dividends?